Legal Sidekick – Platform Terms and Conditions

 WHO WE ARE

-We are an online platform for startups, enabling contract creation, legal research, connecting with legal advisors and generally enabling our customers to manage the legal part of their business.
+We are an online platform for startups and startup founders, enabling contract creation, legal research, connecting with legal advisors and generally enabling our customers to manage the legal part of their business.

-Please note that whilst all of our legal templates, documents and resources have been drafted by legal consultants, who have trained and qualified at solicitors’ regulatory authority (SRA) regulated law firms, and who are now operating as non-practicing solicitors.
+Please note that whilst all of our legal templates, documents and resources have been drafted by legal consultants, who have trained and qualified at solicitors’ regulatory authority (SRA) regulated law firms, these consultants are now operating as non-practicing solicitors through our legal services partner, Accelerate Law.
 Legal Sidekick is not a law firm and is not registered with the SRA.
 All ‘personal’ or ‘human’ legal support provided when using Legal Sidekick is provided by third party providers.

 When receiving human or personal legal support from Accelerate Law (introduced via Legal Sidekick), you agree that the Accelerate Law Standard Terms of Business apply to any such services.
 When you click to accept these Terms, you also agree to accept Accelerate Law’s terms for the purposes of working with them after we introduce you.